-- Psychology 100, 200, and 300, and nine other courses, one of which can be selected from a list of cognate courses from related disciplines.
-This list of courses is available from the department secretary or on the department web site (www.union.edu/academic\depts/ psychology).
-Majors should normally complete Psychology 200 and 300 by the end of the junior year. - 2.
-At least one laboratory course from each of the following two content areas: - Physiological Psychology: Psychology 210, 211, or 312 - Cognitive Psychology: Psychology 220, 221, or 225 - 3.
-At least one course from two of the following three content areas: - Social Psychology: Psychology 230 - Developmental Psychology: Psychology 240 - Clinical/Personality Psychology: Psychology 250 or 251 - 4.
-Two courses numbered 400 or higher.
-One of these courses must be a seminar (courses numbered 400-450).
-Only one course numbered 451-497 (independent study/research/internship) may count toward the major.
-Students conducting an independent study abroad (ISA) may count two courses numbered 451-497 toward the major. - 5.
+1. Psychology 100, 200, and 300, and nine other courses, one of which can be selected from a list of cognate courses from related disciplines.
+This list of courses is available from the department secretary or on the department web site (www.union.edu/academic_depts/psychology).
+Majors should normally complete Psychology 200 and 300 by the end of the junior year.
+Only one course numbered 451-497 (independent study/research/internship) may count toward the major; however, students conducting an independent study abroad (ISA) may count two courses numbered 451-497 toward the major.

+- 2. At least one laboratory course from each of the following two content areas: - Physiological Psychology: Psychology 210, 211, or 312 - Cognitive Psychology: Psychology 220, 221, or 225 - 3.
+At least one course from two of the following three content areas: - Social Psychology: Psychology 230 - Developmental Psychology: Psychology 240

+Clinical/Personality Psychology: Psychology 250 or 251

+- 4. Two courses numbered 400 or higher.
+One of these courses must be a seminar (courses numbered 400-450). - 5.
 Senior Writing Requirement: Students may fulfill the senior writing requirement in psychology in one of three ways: (1) by writing a thesis; (2) by completing a seminar (400-level) course designated WS in the senior year (this course must be in addition to any other seminar used to fulfill the basic WAC requirements); or (3) by completing a one- or two-term senior project.
+Any courses which fulfill the Senior Writing Requirement also count toward the requirement of two 400-level courses (see above).

-Requirements for the Interdepartmental Major: Interdepartmental majors will normally take eight courses in psychology.
+Requirements for the Interdepartmental Major: Interdepartmental majors will normally take eight courses in psychology (not including cognate courses).
 The courses must include Psychology 100 (Introduction) and 200 (Statistics).
 Students wishing to do an interdepartmental senior thesis will also take Psychology 300 (Research methods).
 An interdepartmental major must indicate to his or her advisor in psychology what courses within the Psychology Department will constitute the psychology component of the interdepartmental major and must submit an application form.
 The set of courses should demonstrate a genuine connection to the chosen interdepartmental major and must be approved by the department chair.
 Normally, specification of these courses will occur by either late in the sophomore or early in the junior year.